Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Summary and Conclusion

 \section{Summary and Conclusion}

-We have examined the effects of SMBH feedback and star formation history on the column densities of \ion{O}{6} in the CGM of galaxies with stellar masses between 3 $\times$ 10$^{10}$ \textemdash 3 $\times$ 10$^{11}$ M$_{\odot}$.
+We have examined the effects of SMBH feedback and star formation history on the column densities of \ion{O}{6} in the CGM of galaxies with stellar masses between 3 $\times$ 10$^{9}$ \textemdash 3 $\times$ 10$^{11}$ M$_{\odot}$.
 To do so, we have used the cosmological volume {\sc Romulus25} and a zoom-in galaxy with 3 genetic modifications run with and without BH physics.

-We determine that the SMBH transports metals into the CGM.
+In our simulations, we determine that the SMBH transports metals into the CGM.
 Previous studies have examined the effect of AGN heating on the CGM as a way to raise ambient gas to a temperature that optimizes the production of \ion{O}{6} \citep{Suresh2017,McQuinn2017,Mathews2017}.
 Others have proposed that SMBH feedback may physically push outflows of gas from the galaxy, resulting in a higher mass CGM and therefore higher column densities of \ion{O}{6}.
 Neither of these cases is what we see in our simulations. \textit{Instead, our SMBH feedback propagates metal mass (but not total gas mass) into the outer halo.
 Furthermore, we find that \ion{O}{6} column densities depend on the virial temperature of the galaxy halo}.
 Relatedly, we determine that the presence of a SMBH alone cannot quench a galaxy.
 Rather a SMBH and additional factors, such as the presence of a satellite galaxy and/or previous mergers, are necessary for a galaxy to quench.

-The combined results of the cosmological R25 and our zoom-in galaxies with BH physics imply a mechanism by which column densities of \ion{O}{6} are set by the virial temperature of the host galaxies and accretion history of the SMBH.
-However, \ion{O}{6} column densities in the CGM are not significantly affected by the evolution of the stellar disk.
+The combined results of our large R25 cosmological simulation and our zoom-in galaxies with BH physics imply a mechanism by which column densities of \ion{O}{6} are set primarily by the virial temperature of the host galaxies and accretion history of the SMBH.
+However, we do not include a photo-ionization prescription in our simulations, which may have a small effect on the \ion{O}{6} content close to the disk of the galaxy.
+Furthermore, we find that \ion{O}{6} column densities in the CGM of our galaxies are not significantly affected by the evolution of the stellar disk.
 Their phase diagrams also show significant differences in response to their overall assembly histories, showing more overall and higher metallicity gas in the star forming cases.
 Despite these gas phase differences, the column densities of \ion{O}{6} remain unchanged.
 We conclude that the physical conditions that give rise to widespread \ion{O}{6} absorption in the CGM are not set by whether a galaxy quenches, but instead are driven by early SMBH feedback and the virial temperature of the galaxy halo.